List on Bids44 →

 2026No manufacturer warranty.
 All repairs out-of-pocket.

-2026Third-party insurance: not generally worth it for a device of this age and price point, as premiums often outweigh the potential repair costs.
+2026Third-party insurance: Not worth it for a product this old; the premiums often outweigh the remaining value of the phone.

 Pre-Purchase Inspection Checklist